lilab-bcb/cumulus/docs/cellranger.rst

 Extract feature count matrices from CITE-Seq/Cell-hashing/Nucleus-hashing/Perturb-seq assays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``cellranger_mkfastq_count`` can optionally extract feature count matrices from *CITE-Seq/Cell-hashing/Nucleus-hashing/Perturb-seq* assays.
+``cellranger_workflow`` can optionally extract feature count matrices from *CITE-Seq/Cell-hashing/Nucleus-hashing/Perturb-seq* assays.
 For *CITE-Seq/Cell-hashing/Nucleus-hasing*, the feature refers to antibody.
 Note that for *CITE-Seq/Cell-hashing*, only Biolegend TotalSeq-A is supported.
 For *Perturb-seq*, the feature refers to guide RNA.
 To extract feature count matrices, please follow the instructions below.

-Instructions to configure ``cellranger_mkfastq_count``
+Instructions to configure ``cellranger_workflow``
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 #.
 Prepare one feature barcode file per assay and upload the files to the Google bucket.